barbago/barbago-api/README.md

 ## Todo

+- Finish setting up auth on the new account (might have to redo google oauth stuff)
+- Figure out how to run functions from domain barbago.app [Hosting Config](https://firebase.google.com/docs/hosting/functions#create_an_http_function_to_your_hosting_site)
+- Figure out how to get environment variables to work on local environment (might be dotenv.config('filepath') or something)
+- Get UI to successfully query backend
 - Create an ERD for the different models and relationships
 - Create [GitHub Action Firebase Workflow](https://medium.com/firebase-developers/the-comprehensive-guide-to-github-actions-and-firebase-hosting-818502d86c31)

 ## Notes